Motorcycling Victoria founded in 1992, formerly the Auto Cycle Union of Victoria (ACUV), was formed in 1928.

 Further land was purchased in October 2005 adjacent to the Dirt Track area.
 At the same time the Harley Club also purchased 330 acres on the neighbouring property.

-In the late 70s and early 80s the Victorian Mini Bike Association (VMBA) was born and catered mainly for the younger riders, which at that time the ACUV did not cater for.
+In the late 70s and early 80s the Victorian Mini Bike Association (VMBA) was born and catered mainly for the younger riders.
 There was an agreement between the ACUV and VMBA that the VMBA would not have engines with a capacity greater than 125cc.

 This was the situation until 1992 when Mr. David White and Mr. Darryl Hiddle (President) travelled to Brisbane to meet with Mr. Jim Grieg of the Junior Motocross Association of Australia (JMAA).
 Sadly, Mr. Grieg passed away and discussions continued with Mr. John McKeown and eventually the amalgamation of the JMAA and MA was agreed to, which in turn meant the amalgamation of the ACUV and VMBA.